gchure/phd/docs/src/chapter_01/section_04_physiological_adaptation.md

 collapse within experimental noise of data collected at 37$^\circ$ C (right-hand side of @Fig:growth_results_intro (B)).

-![**Performance of a simple thermodynamic model of simple repression in diverse physiological states.** (A) Fold-change in gene expression measurements in different carbon sources plotted against the average repressor copy number (left) and free energy (right).
+![**Performance of a thermodynamic model of simple repression in diverse physiological states.** (A) Fold-change in gene expression measurements in different carbon sources plotted against the average repressor copy number (left) and free energy (right).
 Black line in the